yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 Note that while this document is our best effort at translating the tests into plain English, the grading code (most in `tests.go` in this repo) is the final source of truth.
-It's available to you to look through if you'd like (it's written in Go, which shouldn't be too hard to understand if you're feeling okay about JavaScript), and at the end of the day, your grade will be determined by how many of the tests you're passing in the grading code, rather than their descriptions here.
+It's available to you to look through if you'd like (it's written in Go, which shouldn't be too hard to understand), and at the end of the day, your grade will be determined by how many of the tests you're passing in the grading code, rather than their descriptions here.
 We're happy to walk you through the grading code in office hours if you're confused!